-Attorneys at County Counsel represent the Health and Human Services Agency (HHSA).
-County Counsel assists the PSW in drafting and filing the petition that brings a child into the Juvenile Court dependency system.
-Once the child's case enters this system, County Counsel advocates for, and articulates to the Court the recommendations and position of the PSW at each hearing throughout the dependency process.
-In most cases set for trial, the Agency has the burden of providing to the Court why the PSW's recommendations should be followed.
-Therefore, County Counsel has the responsibility of presenting evidence to the Court that supports the Agency's recommendations.
+Attorneys at the office of county counsel represent the Health and Human Services Agency (HHSA).
+County counsel assists the PSW in drafting and filing the petition that brings a child into the juvenile court dependency system.
+Once the child's case enters this system, county counsel advocates for, and articulates to the juvenile court the recommendations and position of CFWB at each hearing throughout the dependency process.
+In most cases set for trial, the Agency has the burden of proving to the juvenile court why the recommendations of CFWB should be followed.
+Therefore, county counsel has the responsibility of presenting evidence to the juvenile court that supports the Agency's recommendations.

-Dependency Legal Group of San Diego (DLG)
+Dependency Legal Services San Diego (DLSSD)